Chimanimani Mountains

 The Chimanimani Mountains are a mountain range on the border of Zimbabwe and Mozambique.
 The mountains are in the southern portion of the Eastern Highlands, or Manica Highlands, a belt of highlands that extend north and south along the international border, between the Zambezi and Save rivers.

 The Chimanimani Mountains include Monte Binga (2,436 m), the highest peak in Mozambique and the second-highest in Zimbabwe.
 The mountains are home to diverse forests, savannas, montane grasslands, and heathlands.
 Zimbabwe's Chimanimani National Park and Mozambique's adjacent Chimanimani National Reserve protect parts of the range.
-These two parks, together with a larger buffer zone, constitute Chimanmani Transfrontier Conservation Area.
+These two parks, together with a larger buffer zone, constitute the Chimanmani Transfrontier Conservation Area.

 Geography

 Much of the range is composed of quartzite ridges running north and south, with Monte Binga (2,436 m) as the highest point.
 Other peaks include Mt.
 Peza (2152 m), Mt.
 Dombe (2188 m), and Mawenje or Turret Towers (2362 m) in Zimbabwe, and Mt.
 Nhamadimo (2144 m) in Mozambique.
 The mountains are drained by tributaries of the Buzi River, including the Rusitu (called the Lucite in Mozambique) and the Mussapa.

 The mountains are in Chimanimani District of Zimbabwe's Manicaland Province, and Sussundenga District of Mozambique's Manica Province.